cosme12/SimpleCoin/CONTRIBUTING.md

 The idea of this project is to build a **really simple** blockchain system, so make sure all your code is easy to read (avoid too much code in 1 line) and don't introduce complex updates if they are not critical.
 In other words, keep it simple.

-Thanks for helping and don't be scared to contribute.
+Thank you for helping, and don't be afraid to contribute.